karnikaavelumani/svelte-workshop/README.md

 #### Open a Svelte development environment

+Either set up your Svelte development environment locally with SvelteKit (recommended: VSCode) or the official online Svelte REPL.

 ##### Set up VSCode

 - Open a new SvelteKit project (`npm create svelte@latest my-app`) in VSCode in high-contrast mode.
+- (Optional) Move files from `/my-app/` to the root of your repository.
 - Run `npm run dev` to start the development server.
 - Open the preview in your browser.

 ##### Set up Svelte REPL

-- Open a new Svelte REPL (https://svelte.dev/repl/).
+- Open a new Svelte REPL (<https://svelte.dev/repl/>).
 - Sign in to the Svelte REPL to save your work.
 Remember to save often!
 SAVE SAVE SAVE!

 #### HTML introduction